kanekos99/blog/src/posts/2025-12-05-Blog-Dev-Log-1.md

 {% imgBlock "/posts/images/blog-dev-log/blog_tag_page.png", "Tag Page for Projects" %}

-Every tag has their own HTML page that displays a preview of all the posts under that tag ([example](/blog/tag/projects/)).
+Every tag has its own HTML page that displays a preview of all the posts under that tag ([example](/blog/tag/projects/)).
 This is a built-in feature of 11ty that I found to be incredibly useful, so I didn't have to go write my own custom JS tagging system.

 For how to do this, you can try this tutorial [here](https://www.youtube.com/watch?v=kRQr9W7WcVc).